 Synthetic phonics is taught using the ReadWriteInc programme.

 Children in Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6) work on the National Curriculum which is statutory.
-This curriculum was revised in September 2014.
 Throughout Key Stage 1 and 2 children's progress and attainment is monitored through assessments but at the end of Key Stage 1 (Year 2) and the end of Key Stage 2 (Year 6) the children's levels of attainment are reported as part of the statutory assessments that the children sit in these year groups.

 For further information please follow the link National Curriculum